dsindex/syntaxnet/UD_English/README.txt

 have been single-annotated, and a limited portion of them have been double-annotated with interannotator agreement at approximately 96%.

-This file is compatible with the CoNLL-U format defined for Universal Dependencies.
+This corpus is compatible with the CoNLL-U format defined for Universal Dependencies.
 See: http://universaldependencies.github.io/docs/format.html

 The dependency taxonomy can be found on the Universal Dependencies web site:

     http://universaldependencies.github.io/docs/

+For the conversion to v2, we performed an automatic conversion with extensive spot-checking, and manual adjudication of ambiguous cases.

 DEVIATIONS FROM UD

-Version 1.2 of the English UD treebank conforms to the UD guidelines in almost all respects, but there are a couple of remaining deviations:
+Version 2.0 of the English UD treebank conforms to the UD guidelines in almost all respects, but there remains the following deviation:
- * The UD dependency 'name' is only used for person names.
+ * The UD dependency 'flat' is only used for person names.

 CHANGELOG

+2017-02-15 v2.0
+-- Updated treebank to conform to v2 guidelines
+-- Fixed some wrong lemmata
+-- Fixed miscellaneous syntactic issues
+-- Added empty nodes for gapped constructions in enhanced representation

+2016-11-15 v1.4
+-- Changed POS tag of fused det-noun pronouns (e.g., "somebody", "nothing") to PRON -- Added original, untokenized sentences to CoNLL-U files -- Fixed some POS errors, features and wrong lemmata -- Fixed miscellaneous syntactic issues in a few sentences

+2016-05-15 v1.3
+-- Improved mapping of WDT to UPOS
+-- Corrected lemma of "n't" to "not"
+-- Fixed some errors between advcl, ccomp and parataxis -- Fixed inconsistent analyses of sentences repeated between dev and train sets -- Fixed miscellaneous syntactic issues in a few sentences

 2015-11-15 v1.2
 -- Bugfix: removed _NFP suffix from some lemmas
 -- Fixed date annotations to adopt UD standard
--- Improved precision of xcomp relation
+-- Remove escaping of ( and ) from word tokens (XPOSTAGs are still -LRB- and -RRB-) -- Improved precision of xcomp relation
 -- Improved recall of name relation
 -- Corrected lemmas for reduced auxiliaries